MicrosoftEdge/WebView2Feedback/specs/DefaultDownloadDialog.md

 [uuid(9139c04d-8f37-42ae-8b63-01940c34d22f), object, pointer_default(unique)]
 interface ICoreWebView2_6 : ICoreWebView2_5
 {
-  // Raised when the `IsDefaultDownloadDialogOpen` property changes.
+  /// Raised when the `IsDefaultDownloadDialogOpen` property changes.
+This event
+  /// comes after the `DownloadStarting` event.
+Setting the `Handled` property
+  /// on the `DownloadStartingEventArgs` disables the default download dialog
+  /// and ensures that this event is never raised.
   HRESULT add_IsDefaultDownloadDialogOpenChanged(
       [in] ICoreWebView2IsDefaultDownloadDialogOpenChangedEventHandler*
           handler,